Langtang Valley Trek

 Trip Includes

-• All airport pick-ups and drop-offs by private vehicles.
+• All airport pick-ups and drop-offs are by private vehicles.

-• 3 nights of 3-star standard hotel accommodation in Kathmandu inclusive breakfast.
+• 2 nights of 3-star standard hotel accommodation in Kathmandu inclusive of breakfast.

-• 7 nights of twin sharing local lodges accommodations while on the trek.
+• 7 nights of local lodge accommodations with breakfast, lunch & dinner during the trek.

-• Full board meals while on the trek. (breakfast, lunch & dinner).
+• Per day 3 meals while on the trek. (breakfast, lunch & dinner).

 • All essential trekking permits and official paperwork for the trek.

-• Water protection duffel bag and sleeping bag to use for the trek.
+• If required, we provide water-resistant duffel bags and sleeping bags to use for the trek.

 • Nepalese cuisine farewell dinner at a typical local restaurant with a cultural dance show in Kathmandu.